Lake Thunderbird, Illinois, USA

 Keep Lake Thunderbird in mind as a destination to live year-round or to simply escape the fast pace city life.
 The lake offers ice skating and cross country skiing during the winter, while summer provides clean beaches for suntanning and open waters for canoeing, waterskiing or fishing.

-Things to do at Lake Thunderbird IL
+Things to Do at Lake Thunderbird

 - Vacation Rentals